 Funding Sources

 In the United States, two principle funding sources emerged in the early and mid-20th century that have been the bedrock for funding conservation and connecting people with nature— the Wildlife Restoration Act and the Sport Fish Restoration Act.
-This system has been referred to as the American System of Conservation funding and it combines manufacturer excise taxes on firearms, ammunition, archery, and angling equipment, and fuel, with license, permit and stamp fees paid by the public who hunt, fish, trap, target shoot or other select activities.
+This system has been referred to as the American System of Conservation funding and it combines manufacturer federal excise taxes on firearms, ammunition, archery, and angling equipment, and fuel, with license, permit and stamp fees paid by the public who hunt, fish, trap, target shoot or other select activities.
 These funds collectively are designated for the administration of state fish and wildlife agency programs and provide funding for various types of conservation, public access, safety, education, and habitat initiatives.
 This web page provides funding data related to these two conservation Acts, that to date have provided over $71 billion in funding to state fish and wildlife agencies.
 Other important grant programs exist, but none have the same longevity, consistency, and significance of these two programs.

 Apportionments Data